pivotal-cf/concourse-tasks/toolsmiths/check-claimed-envs/README.md

 # check-claimed-envs

-This task uses the `smith` CLI tool to check for claimed pooled toolsmiths environments.
+This task uses the Toolsmiths API to check for claimed pooled environments.

 ## Example